 Change is like the family minivan.
 It’s not the fancy sports car everyone wants to drive, but it’s necessary to accomplish your goals.

 When beginning the change management process, you may have a long road of resistance ahead of you.
 Before starting down this road, the project team must create a detailed organizational change management plan.
+What is change management?
+This refers to the actions required to manage the “people side” of change.
+It’s about helping your workforce embrace new technology and business processes.

 Types of Organizational Change